paramrathour/paramrathour.github.io/About Me/index.md

 I am always involved in learning new stuff and its applications.

-Below are some of my interestes (Consider thumbnails as recommendations).
+Below are some of my interests (Consider thumbnails as recommendations).

 <!-- Section -->
 <section>